-PHCA T-shirt or long-sleeved T-shirt, Free Dress Bottoms, Athletic Shoes unless specified as otherwise by teacher in charge.
+PHCA T-shirt or long-sleeved T-shirt, Free Dress Bottoms, Athletic Shoes unless another dress code is specified as otherwise by teacher in charge.

 ◆Alterations

 Besides hemming long pants to appropriate length or properly taking in the width of bottoms, uniforms purchased from PPC should not be altered in any way (i.e. remove belt loops, shorten short pants or skorts, etc.).